Product Positioning Prompts: 15 April Dunford-Style Templates

 Who this is for

-Founders writing a v1 narrative, PMMs reworking the homepage hero, sales leads who keep losing winnable deals to better-positioned competitors, and product leads aligning roadmap to a sharper story.
+Founders writing a v1 narrative, PMMs reworking the homepage hero, sales leads who keep losing winnable deals to better-positioned rivals, and product leads aligning the roadmap to a sharper story.

 When not to use these prompts

-Skip these for tactical messaging A/B tests — positioning is upstream of messaging.
-Skip too when the product still has no clear early-adopter segment; do customer interviews first.
+Skip these for tactical messaging A/B tests — positioning sits above messaging and should change far less often.
+Skip them too when the product has no clear early-adopter segment yet; run customer interviews first, because every prompt below is only as good as the customer truth you feed it.

 Prompt anatomy / structure formula